DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * **About Lydia** - If the new Lydia is too noisy for you, feel free to change her comment frequency in _Improved Follower Dialogue_ MCM.
 * **About Cured Serana Patch** - If you cure Serana from her vampirism in the future, remember to save the game, close it and then in MO2 enable the patch, which you will be able to find inside the _NPC Overhauls_ separator.
 Then you can safely continue the game and you will see that Serana actually looks like human now.
 * **About your character's light adjustments** - You will need to use _AddItemMenu_ again, but this time type the word `light`. _Character Light_ allows use to make better screenshots if we want lightning of our character to be a bit different and can also be used in an ordinary gameplay if you wish as the mod doesn't use scripts.
 It works even on followers, but then you should give them the corresponding NPC lightning item.
+* **Inigo's Whistle Key** - You can issue commands to Inigo by whistling to him.
+This ability is introduced during his quests and will be explained in-game.
+You will need to press `,` button to use the whistle in the game.

 And now just a little heads up and how and when and how you should start newly added quests.
 They can be split between early